thecurioushackr/openpod/README.md

 ## AI Podcast Generator

-A modern web application that generates AI-powered podcasts from web content using React, Flask, and WebSockets.
+A modern web application that automatically generates engaging podcast conversations from URLs or news topics using AI.
+Powered by [podcastfy.ai](http://podcastfy.ai).

 ### Features